LandonTClipp/lambda-docs/docs/public-cloud/importing-exporting-data.md

     ssh -A <USERNAME>@<SERVER-IP>
     ```

-1. On that server, start a `screen` session for your copy operation,
+1. On that server, start a `tmux` session for your copy operation,
-    replacing `<SESSION-NAME>` with an appropriate session name. `screen` lets
+    replacing `<SESSION-NAME>` with an appropriate session name. `tmux` lets
     you create and manage multiple terminal sessions within a single terminal
     window or tab.

     ```bash
-    screen -S <SESSION-NAME>
+    tmux new-session -s <SESSION-NAME>
     ```

 1. Copy files to your remote destination server.
 Replace `<FILES>` with the